 On the Web

-Search the digital collections of libraries, archives and museums from across Canada.
+Search the digital collections of libraries, archives and museums from across Canada, as well as access 60 million pages of Canadian digital documentary heritage.

-Articles and features from Weider History Group, the world's largest publisher of history magazines.
-Mainly American history content.
+Explore writing and multimedia from Weider History Group, the world's largest publisher of history magazines.
+This website focuses on American history.